casdoor/casdoor-website/docs/permission/overview.md

 All users associated with a single Casdoor organization are shared between the organization's applications and therefore have access to the applications.
 To restrict users' access to certain applications, you can use `Permission` implemented by [Casbin](https://casbin.io/).

-Inside a permission, the `Sub users` and `Resources` attributes are availabel to check which application the user is using for login.
-Also, it supports to config custom model to meet the diverse needs of users.
+Inside a permission, the `Sub users` and `Resources` attributes are available to check which application the user is using for login.
+Also, it supports to config customized models to meet the diverse needs of users.

 See the following example to get a clearer picture of Casdoor's permission control for application.